rse/tokenizr/README.md

 - Method: `Tokenizr#state(state: String): Tokenizr`<br/>
   Method: `Tokenizr#state(): String`<br/>
   Set or get the state on the top of the state stack.
-Use this to initialy start tokenizing with a custom state.
+Use this to initially start tokenizing with a custom state.
 The initial state is named `default`.

 - Method: `Tokenizr#tag(tag: String): Tokenizr`<br/>